Advancing Basic Science for Humanity

 – Rock Hankin, Chairman of the Board, The Kavli Foundation

 After 12 exceptional years leading The Kavli Foundation, Bob Conn has decided to retire.
-He will step down as president and CEO of The Kavli Foundation December 31, 2020.
+He will step down as president and CEO of The Kavli Foundation after the end of this year.
 Bob is the second president in the foundation’s 20-year history.
 He led the foundation through an extraordinary period of growth, one that included a tripling of the endowment after Fred Kavli’s passing, a tripling of staff, and moving the foundation’s headquarters from Oxnard to Los Angeles, California, in 2017.
 He helped expand the Kavli Institutes in astrophysics, theoretical physics, nanoscience and neuroscience globally from 10 to 20.
 He created new foundation programs, grew the foundation’s leadership team, and elevated the foundation’s reputation and standing as a major philanthropic player in support of basic science.
 During his tenure, the foundation’s endowment, paired with those of the Kavli Institutes around the globe, has grown to more than $1 billion.

 “This past decade or more has been an extraordinary journey.
 The privilege of leading The Kavli Foundation through a period of extraordinary growth, seizing opportunities all along the way to advance science for the benefit of society, and helping the public understand the role and importance of science to their lives, has been for me a special life experience,” remarked Bob Conn, president and CEO of The Kavli Foundation.
 “Nothing is accomplished alone.
 It has taken an extraordinary staff and board of directors working together to achieve the impact we have had over time.
 To all my colleagues at the foundation and to all those partners around the globe with whom I’ve worked so closely, I express my deepest gratitude.”